 This module focuses on inclusive teaching and learning, in particular meeting the needs of pupils with Special Educational Needs and/or Disabilities (SEND).
 You will enhance your knowledge of specific SEND, learning how to adapt your practice to promote the inclusion of all pupils (including considering the inclusion of pupils with English as an Additional Language and those with other identified needs).

-You will complete this module if you are aiming towards recommendation for QTS.
-It comprises a solo school placement, usually of 6 weeks, in your chosen age phase, allowing you to develop your knowledge, understanding and application in that age phase.
+This module comprises a solo school placement, usually of at least 7 weeks, in your chosen age phase, allowing you to develop your knowledge, understanding and application in that age phase.

 This module will allow you to develop your leadership skills so that you will be prepared to take on leadership skills when you start working in schools.
 It will also cover writing a school policy, monitoring, assessment, target setting and using statistics, and current issues in your subject.